URBREATH/15-minutes-city/README.md

 [aoi]
 bbox = [lat_min, lon_min, lat_max, lon_max] in EPSG:4326 defines the area of interest
-name = name of the area of interest clip_layer_file_path = full path to a GPKG polygon file in EPSG:3857 used to limit or clip the area of interest (e.g., administrative borders, district boundaries..)
+name = name of the area of interest
 [execution]
 weight = time | distance
 mode = walk | bike